 Today, Gatlinburg and Pigeon Forge, TN are two of the most popular vacation destinations in the United States!
 However, our Smoky Mountain cities weren’t always major travel hubs.
 Both Gatlinburg and Pigeon Forge began as rural, pioneer communities filled with men and women who defied the odds to build a better future for their families.
-To help you prepare for your next vacation in the Smokies, Timber Tops Cabin Rentals has put together a guide to eight of the biggest moments in Gatlinburg and Pigeon Forge history.
+To help you prepare for your next vacation in the Smokies, Timber Tops Cabin Rentals has put together a guide to eight of the biggest moments in Gatlinburg history and Pigeon Forge history.

 1. William Ogle Visits “The Land of Paradise”